0xmbe/Crackme/README.md

 ### MyCrackme08
 Key here is unique, it is generated based on your system information.
 Then it get ciphered with RC4 algorithm.
 No info taken for key generation is hardcoded so you will have to understand what info it is os somehow get that.
 There should be only 1 correct key.

+### MyCrackme09
+This time function that checks password is encrypted, it gets decrypted on-the-fly to virtual memory.
+To decrypt it you will have to find the key.

 ### TODO